qkzk/ssh_alert/readme.md

 # Principle

-send pushbullet notifications to your phone when someone logs in your server
+Send pushbullet notifications to your phone when someone logs in your server.

 # Installation